Achievements under Constable Rosen:

 Provided law enforcement ethics training for all personnel.

-Secured donation to acquire police dog (K9) two weeks after taking office.
+Secured donation to acquire police dogs two weeks after taking office.

 Doubled or tripled most arrests on patrol compared to first quarter in previous years.